ccbrown/iocraft/README.md

 - Create animated or interactive elements with event handling and hooks.
 - Build fullscreen terminal applications with ease.
 - Pass props and context by reference to avoid unnecessary cloning.
+- Broad support for both Unix and Windows terminals so your UIs look great everywhere.

 ## Getting Started